Solihull Times

 The Solihull Times and the Solihull News used to be free newspapers distributed in Solihull, England.

+History

 The Solihull News was founded in 1930 as the Warwickshire News and delivered news and sport from the borough of Solihull and south Birmingham.
 The Solihull Times was founded as a rival newspaper in the early 1980s by Bullman Newspapers and was a free title, although both were eventually owned by Trinity Mirror.
 The launch editor of the Solihull Times was Alison Parkinson.
 The first reporters were Robbie Burns (who went on to become The Naked Trader) and Anne Adams.
 The first photographer was Mike Fenwick.